sinicization/postman-docs/src/pages/docs/administration/billing.md

 ## 下一步

-For information on team management, see [Managing your team](/docs/administration/managing-your-team/managing-your-team/).
+For information on team management, see [管理您的团队](/docs/administration/managing-your-team/managing-your-team/).

 To learn more about the billing team role, see [Roles and Permissions](/docs/collaborating-in-postman/roles-and-permissions/).